 A few seconds after starting the live view in the Compositor by pressing the Play button in Unity, it’s common that Unity crashes.
 For me, this usually happened with the following info in the error log created by the Unity crash reporter:

-After some despair, I’m very happy that I’ve found a very simple workaround that works from time to time.
+After some despair, I’m incredibly happy that I’ve found a remarkably simple workaround that works from time to time.
 Not reliably, but better than nothing.

 First, launch the app on both HoloLens devices and press Play in Unity.
 Only after everything is running, start the Sharing Service in Unity through HoloToolkit > Sharing Service > Launch Sharing Service…